A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Encoding

-In circuit form, the oracle may be implemented by applying controlled phase rotations for each edge contribution appearing in $L(\x)$.
-This naturally decomposes into three parts: \begin{enumerate} \item a phase conditioned on the first label $x_1$, contributing the start edge $C_{0,x_1}$, \item phases conditioned on each adjacent pair $(x_t,x_{t+1})$ for $t=1,\dots,T-1$, contributing the intermediate edges, \item a phase conditioned on the final label $x_T$, contributing the return edge $C_{x_T,0}$. \end{enumerate}
+This scaling depends only on the costs of available edges and is therefore not enlarged by artificial penalty values.

-For the naive multiplexed implementation used here, the start and return terms require $(n-1)$ $b$-controlled phase gates each, while the intermediate transitions require one $2b$-controlled phase gate for every ordered pair of non-start labels at every transition step.
-Since there are $T-1$ transition positions and $(n-1)^2$ ordered label pairs per position, the naive cost oracle scales as $\Order{n^3}$ in the number of multi-controlled phase operations.
-According to Table~\ref{tab:resources} one needs therefore $\Order{n^3 \log_2(n)}$ CX gates and $\Order{n^3(\log_2(n) + \log_2(1/\epsilon))}$ T gates for this naive implementation.
-Since gates acting on disjoint time steps can be executed in parallel, the circuit has depth $\Order{n^2 \log_2(n)}$ in CX gates and $\Order{n^2(\log_2(n) + \log_2(1/\epsilon))}$ in T gates.
+In circuit form, the oracle applies controlled phase rotations for available edge contributions, with the final validity flag as an additional control.
+It consists of \begin{enumerate} \item a phase conditioned on $x_1=i$ for every available start edge $(n-1,i)\in E$, \item a phase conditioned on $(x_t,x_{t+1})=(i,j)$ for every available intermediate edge $(i,j)\in E_{\mathcal{P}}$ and every $t=1,\dots,T-1$, and \item a phase conditioned on $x_T=i$ for every available return edge $(i,n-1)\in E$. \end{enumerate} Invalid routes have $v(\x)=0$ and therefore receive no cost phase.